mark-claypool/names-n-pics/README.md

 If a "roster.pdf" is missing a picture for a student, this will throw all the following name-pic matches off.
 When this happens, the script throws a warning but it would be better to have it fixed.
+As part of a fix, the students without a photo can be enumerated with:

+`grep -i '@wpi.edu' temp.csv | cat -n | grep -v 'Photo'`

+Then, the images should be able to be "scooted" up: `mv image-085.png image-086.png`, `mv image-084.png image-085.png` ...
+An "empty" image can be used for any that are missing.

 ----------------------